rebuy-de/aws-nuke/README.md

    you want to nuke is part of this blacklist, *aws-nuke* will abort.
 It is recommended, that you add every production account to this blacklist.
-6. To ensure you don't just ignore the blacklisting feature, the blacklist must contains at least one Account ID.
+6. To ensure you don't just ignore the blacklisting feature, the blacklist must contain at least one Account ID.
 7. The config file contains account specific settings (eg. filters).
 The account you want to nuke must be explicitly listed there.
 8. To ensure to not accidentally delete a random account, it is required to